higs4281/panda-loaders/README.md

      • it only uses PANDA index space
      • it results in a dataset with external_id values, which makes them editable via the api

 Dependencies are csvkit and requests.
-It also uses Django's slugify function, but it's a convenience.
+It also uses Django's slugify function.

 The script works on a local directory structure and assumes the data is from the current year.
 It also uses a tab-delimited file called HEADER.txt that matches the raw files, which have no headers.